splewis/get5/documentation/docs/gotv.md

        return;
    }

-   // Read the Get5 headers to know what to do with the file. const filename = req.header('Get5-DemoName');
+   // Read the Get5 headers to know what to do with the file and potentially identify the server. const filename = req.header('Get5-DemoName');
    const matchId = req.header('Get5-MatchId');
+   const mapNumber = req.header('Get5-MapNumber');
+   const serverId = req.header('Get5-ServerId');

    // Put all demos for the same match in a folder. const folder = path.join(__dirname, 'demos', matchId);